ArmDeveloperEcosystem/workshop-ai-gke/README.md

 ### Push shopping assistant image to artifact repository

-TODO Avin: Verify commands to push to student's registry in qwiklabs
+Once again we will need the `shoppingassistantservice` image we just made to be in an Google Cloud Artifact Registry.
+We have already done so for later steps, but for reference if you'd like to push the image yourself use the following commands:

-TODO Michael: Expand on this section
+TODO Avin: Change to local artifact registry in qwiklabs (location and repo name)

 <ql-code-block templated bash>
 ARTIFACT_REGISTRY="us-docker.pkg.dev/scaling-llm-with-arm-and-gke"